network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Future companion documents could address how to measure and report other aspects of network quality that affect user experience.

-## Correlation with User Experience
+## Relevance

 The most important property of this test tool is that its results should be a good predictor of user experience.
 High scores on the Responsiveness Test should correlate with good user experience, and low scores should correlate with poor user experience.
-A test with this predictive power would give network engineers a way to experiment with code changes and use the Responsiveness Test to evaluate whether the changes are beneficial, instead of having to judge the effects subjectively, for example, by conducting a video conference and trying to assess whether it seems to be working better or worse.
+A test with this predictive power gives network engineers a way to experiment with code changes and then use the test to evaluate whether the changes are beneficial, instead of having to judge the effects subjectively, for example, by conducting a video conference and trying to assess whether it seems to be working better or worse.

+## Repeatability

+For the test to be useful, it has to produce consistent results.
+If results vary wildly from run to run, then an engineer doesn’t know whether a different result from the test is a result of a software change or just an artifact of randomness in the test.

+## Convenience

+The test should complete as quickly as possible, ideally with ten seconds, but only if this can be achieved without sacrificing relevance and repeatability.

 ## Interaction with End Systems

 Network delays that occur when traffic is flowing are not purely a property of the network.
-How traffic flows results from the interaction between the behavior of the network and the behavior of the end systems generating and receiving the traffic.
+How traffic flows is a result of the interaction between the behavior of the network and the behavior of the end systems generating and receiving the traffic.
 Consequently, if we are to obtain useful measurements pertaining